jp3-pulse-creative/am-globaltag/wp-content/plugins/password-protected/readme.txt

 **✅ Multiple Password Management [Pro]**

 Experience unmatched flexibility and control over access permissions with Multiple Password Management.
 You can create unlimited passwords for any lock screen.
 It is also easy to activate or deactivate multiple passwords for various purposes, from testing to membership management.

+**✅ Import & Export Passwords [Pro]**

+For quick easy password management, import or export passwords in bulk using a CSV file, complete with usage limits, expiry, status, and more.

 **✅ Request Password [Pro]**